ilRECh/ilRECh/README.md

 # Well hello there, fellow programmer!

 Welcome to my tenement.
-Here you can find an infomation about my experience and contacts.
+You can find here an infomation about my experience and how to contact me directly.

 ## Contact me!